Aerobic treatment systems - LUCAS® systems for wastewater treatment

 With the longer detention time, high removal efficiency can be achieved.

-More about our LUCAS® TS aerobic wastewater treatment?
+More about our LUCAS® AGS aerobic wastewater treatment?

 Are you looking for an advanced aerobic municipal wastewater treatment solution?
-Our aerobic LUCAS® TS technology may be the answer you've been searching for.
+Our aerobic LUCAS® AGS technology may be the answer you've been searching for.

 Frequently asked questions